Oral Radiology Experts

 • Huge tooth logo is distracting

-• “Contact” text at top is colored as CTA purple, it’s misleading
+• “Contact” text at top is colored as CTA purple, it’s misleading by looking like a link

-• Text size fails ADA requirements
+• Text size fails to meet ADA requirements

-• No confirmation after hitting the ‘‘submit’’ button
+• No confirmation after hitting the ‘‘submit’’ button leaving users feeling uncertain if their message went through

 Version B Contact Form